 ► On sale now, deliveries in June, hot vRS model to follow

+Skoda’s new Enyaq mid-sized electric SUV promises to be all things to all people.
 And this is a big deal for Skoda, with dealers already reporting significant demand from Superb and Kodiaq owners looking to go electric for the first time.
-Be in no doubt, this is possibly the most important car in the Czech brand's history since it became part of the VW Group – not only does it define Skoda's future EV strategy, but it makes a huge statement of intent about where it sits in the overall Volkswagen hierarchy.
+Be in no doubt, this is possibly the most important car in the Czech brand’s history since it became part of the VW Group – not only does it define Skoda’s future EV strategy, but it makes a huge statement of intent about where it sits in the overall Volkswagen hierarchy.

 Best electric SUVs